imdhruv99/Task-Manager/task-manager-helm/README.md

     helm uninstall task-manager-dev
     ```
 - This command will delete all resources associated with the Helm release from the Kubernetes cluster.

+## Future Improvements
+- In future updates, I plan to enhance the security of the application by following best practices.
+This will include implementing `NetworkPolicies`, `ServiceAccounts`, `RBAC`, as well as adding robust `Logging` and `Monitoring` features, along with any other necessary components for a production-grade application.